 When springtime comes many flowers begin to bloom.
 This is when you can see all the assorted colors of their wildflowers as you enjoy adventures in Sweden.
 Each province has its own flower representing it within Sweden.
 The climate and the nature play a huge role on what kind of plants and flowers are in the wilderness.
 You would think that no flowers could grow and survive harsh weathers on a side of a mountain.
 But, you would be wrong.
 The flower, Mountain Avens thrives in the high altitudes.
 Another mountain loving flower is the moss campion.
 It has pink petals and stays low on the ground.

 When the sun shines and the days are the longest for the year, it’s the best time to search for wild berries.
 Throughout Swedish forests, you can find all kinds of delicious berries.
 My favorite is wild strawberries.
-They are tiny, but they pack a mouth-watering punch.
-Lingon berries are common to find along with blueberries.
+They are tiny, but they pack a mouth-watering punch of deliciousness.
+Lingon berries (Swedish berry) are common to find along with blueberries.
 Many swedes know how to make their own jam, drinks, pies, and a variety of things with picked berries.
-If you’re more interested in learning about the berries in Sweden, check out Swedish Summer Berries.
+If you’re interested in learning more about the berries in Sweden, check out Swedish Summer Berries.

 The oldest tree in this country is over 9,500 years old!
 It’s a spruce tree that is in the Dalarna Province.
 This is the world’s oldest Norway spruce and is named, Old Tjikko.
 Technically, the tree isn’t that old, but the root system is what makes it so old.
 Sweden is about 70% covered in forests, which adds to its beauty.
 Since so much of this land is covered in trees, it makes adventures in Sweden all the more fun!

 Pine and spruce trees are the common ones in Sweden.
 Birch is another one that’s well known in the nature.
-The forest industry is very important in Sweden.
+It’s these trees that are very important for Sweden with its forest industry.
 It creates several jobs and Sweden is a leader in the wood processing industry.
-If you want to learn more, check out Sweden Forests.

 Above all other mushrooms, is the King Mushroom, the golden chanterelle.
 This mushroom tastes earthy and it goes great in soups or omelets.
 Swedes get secretive about their mushroom picking spots.
 So, they might not want to tell you where the good spots are.
-If you’re planning on picking mushrooms be sure you know which ones are poisonous.
+If you’re planning on picking mushrooms, be sure you know which ones are poisonous.
 Learn more about Swedish mushrooms at Swedishfreak.com.
-Or pick up a mushroom book to learn about what’s edible in Sweden on Amazon.
+Or pick up a mushroom book to learn about what’s edible in Sweden.

 While wandering in nature on some adventures in Sweden, you may hear snapping of branches or galloping in the distance.
 The king of the forest is a moose.
 You can see them for sure in Värmland Province.
 Deer are probably the most common to see.
 But it all depends on where you are in Sweden.
 Other wild animals here are lynx, fox, boar, wolverine, and a few others.
 If you want to learn more about the wildlife in Sweden, check out Sweden Wildlife.
 This article also tells you the best times to see a lot of the wild creatures.

-In Värmland, there’s a moose park, where you get to touch and feed the wild animals!
+In Värmland, there’s a moose park where you get to touch and feed the wild animals!
 It’s an experience of a life time!
-While you get to meet the moose, you are informed more about the enchanting king and queen of the forests.
+While you get to meet the moose, you are informed about the enchanting king and queen of the forests.
 Learn more about Värmland Moose Park in Sweden.
 They have hour long guided tours with a moose expert.
-So you can find out about the Swedish moose.
+So you can find out about the Swedish moose and they’re open year round.
 Click here to get more info!